Bachelor of Science (BS): Operations Management Degree Overview

 - Accounting principles

 Popular Career Options

 Successful completion of this degree program prepares graduates for career opportunities in purchasing, supply chain management, operations, logistics and inventory control.
-Some of the duties performed in these sectors include policy formulation, daily operations management, materials usage and human resource management.
+Students may be prepared to handle responsibilities that include setting up manufacturing plants and handling tactical issues.
+Some of the other duties performed in these sectors include policy formulation, daily operations management, materials usage and human resource management.
 A professional working in this field could work in wage and salary administration, operations research analysis or management consultation.
 Other job titles may include:

 - Labor relations officer

 - Production supervisor